Marega's double helps Porto climb to Primeira Liga summit | Goal.com

 Moussa Marega grabbed a brace as Porto moved to the top of the Primeira Liga table after defeating Boavista 4-0 in Tuesday's encounter.

-The commanding win at the Estadio Do Dragao moved Porto to 67 points after 28 matches with a three-point lead above second-placed Benfica who lost a seven-goal thriller earlier in the evening.
+The commanding win at the Estadio Do Dragao moved Porto to 67 points after 28 matches with a three-point lead over second-placed Benfica, who lost a seven-goal thriller earlier in the evening.

 ⚽84' GOLO! / GOAL! / ¡GOL!— FC Porto (@FCPorto) June 23, 2020